zeroluck/docs/sources/faq/troubleshooting.md

 Contents of snapshot directory (for instances running Cache Refresh), Apache logs (keep in mind that Gluu usually defines it's own Apache log), etc.

 Stop service, remove/rename wrapper.log and restart the application, then check the recreated wrapper.log (if something fails to start, records telling that may appear in this log)

+## Forgot the admin password!

+Oh no, its been a few days since you booted your test Gluu Server, and you can't remember the admin password.
+No worries, the Gluu
+Server stores this in `/install/community-edition-setup/setup.properties.last` under the property `ldapPass`.
+Try
+    # grep ldapPass= /install/community-edition-setup/*.last

+Of course for a production installation, you should remove this file.
+Wouldn't want to have your admin password sitting on the filesystem!